vazco/eslint-config-vazco/README.md

 ## Install

+To install simply add this config (along with it's peer dependencies) to your project's dev-dependencies:

 ```
 npm install --save-dev eslint-config-vazco
+npx install-peerdeps --dev eslint-config-vazco
 ```

 ## Usage

-Extend your project ESLint rules with our config.
-This can be done in few ways:
+Extend your project's ESLint rules with our config.
+This can be done in few ways (for TypeScript projects replace `vazco` with `vazco/typescript`):

 #### .eslintrc / .eslintrc.json